remotion-dev/chrome-build-instructions/README.md

 # chrome-build-instructions

-Instructions for building Chromium (104)
+Instructions for building Chromium (114).
-Compatible with Amazon Linux 2 (ARM64)
+Compatible with Amazon Linux 2 (ARM64).
+Not actively maintained.

 - Spin up an AWS EC2 machine
     - AmiID: ami-0abe92d15a280b758 in eu-west-1